 • Attach trailed and mounted implements to the tractor.

-• Travel over differing types of terrain including undulating ground with trailed and mounted implements.
+• Travel over different types of terrain including undulating ground with trailed and mounted implements.

 • Travel up and down substantial inclines with and without mounted and trailed implements.